Frequently Asked Questions

 Q: Why would I be sent a notice to contact the Office of Student Conduct?

-A: Because the Office of Student Conduct addresses violations of the Code of Student Responsibility and The Guide to Residential Living.
-Our office acts upon information we receive from law enforcement, faculty, staff, students or other members of the community about possible violations.
+A: You’ve received a notice to contact the Office of Student Conduct because you were involved directly (or indirectly) in a case that potentially violates either the Code of Student Responsibility or The Guide to Residential Living.
+Our office acts upon information we receive from Campus Public Safety, faculty, staff, students, law enforcement or other members of the community about possible violations.
 The Office of Student Conduct investigates the matter, and when warranted initiates the conduct process.

 Q: What are my rights?